yourfavDev/esp-os/README.md

 - **Command Handler (`command_handler`):** Parses and executes the string-based commands received by the `app_task`.
 - **Utilities (`utils`):** A collection of helper functions used across the project.

-For more detailed information on the components and their APIs, please refer to the source code and the technical documentation in the `CLAUDE.md` and `GEMINI.md` files.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.